gchan/easy_geoip/README.md

 EasyGeoIP.query
 ```

-#### EasyGeoIP::Response
+#### EasyGeoIP::GeoData

-Regardless of which service you use, geolocation information is returned as a `EasyGeoIP::Response` object where its attributes are easily accessible.
+Regardless of which service you use, geolocation information is returned as a `EasyGeoIP::GeoData` object where its attributes are easily accessible.
 Calling `#to_hash` returns all information as a `Hash`.

 ```ruby
 geo_data = EasyGeoIP.query("8.8.8.8")